Sharon0726/shortcut-web/README.md

-# No picture because of the copyright
+# No pictures because of the copyright